loicsikidi/tpm-ca-certificates/README.md

 - [ ] Gather feedback from early adopters to improve usability and address real-world needs
    - Please open [discussions](https://github.com/loicsikidi/tpm-ca-certificates/discussions) or [issues](https://github.com/loicsikidi/tpm-ca-certificates/issues) on GitHub to share your thoughts!
 - [ ] Support offline verification mode for air-gapped or restricted environments
-  - [ ] Step 1: verify bundle integrity + provence offline
+  - [ ] Step 1: verify bundle integrity + provenance offline (only with root certificates)
   - [ ] Step 2: provide Intermediates certificates for full chain validation offline
     - note: this will require way more effort to gather and maintain the intermediates certificates and is a lower priority for now
 - [ ] Add `tpmtb` in nixpkgs for easy installation via Nix